• Home

 Picture

-• Useful - Start with natural darkness - Before installing or replacing a light, determine if it is needed, and use light only where it is needed.
-Consider its impact on wildlife and the environment.
+• Useful - Start with natural darkness - Before installing or replacing a light, determine if it is needed, and use light only when and where it is needed.
+Consider its impact on wildlife and the environment, and use of alternative non-toxic reflective or fluorescent materials.

 • Targeted - Use “full cutoff” - sometimes called fully shielded -- light fixtures where no part of the light source or its reflective and refractive elements are visible above the horizontal.
 With these fixtures light is aimed only downward where it is needed, not outward and upward where it is wasted.